 Carbon utilization is a broad term used to describe the many different ways that captured carbon oxides - principally carbon dioxide (CO2), and in some cases carbon monoxide (CO) – can be used or “recycled” to produce economically valuable products or services.
-The Office of Fossil Energy’s Carbon Utilization program is focused on early-stage R&D and supporting enabling technologies to develop novel ways to transform waste carbon streams into value-added products.
+The Office of Fossil Energy’s Carbon Utilization program is focused on early-stage R&D to develop novel ways to transform waste carbon streams into value-added products.
+The program also supports development of enabling technologies such as Life Cycle Analyses as well as analyses of integration of carbon utilization with hydrogen production.
+In addition, the program works with technology developers to facilitate access to testing sites - such as the National Carbon Capture Center.

-The Carbon Utilization Program has highlighted four main pathways for carbon utilization illustrated above.
-The services or direct use pathway includes enhanced oil recovery (EOR) which is one of the most widely practiced forms of carbon utilization today.
-However, EOR is a R&D focus of the Fossil Energy’s Carbon Storage Program.
-Instead, the Carbon Utilization Program’s R&D is focused on the development of approaches along the following conversion pathways:
+The Carbon Utilization Program’s R&D efforts are focused on the development of technologies along three of the four use pathways illustrated above and described below: Uptake, Conversion, and Mineralization.
+The Services - or direct use - pathway includes enhanced oil recovery (EOR), which is one of the most widely practiced forms of carbon utilization today and is a R&D focus of the Fossil Energy Carbon Storage Program.

-Carbon Uptake – Algae are extremely efficient photosynthetic organisms – sometimes referred to as CO2 eating machines.
-The biomass produced in algal systems can be processed and converted to fuels, chemicals, food for fish, animals and humans, soil supplements, and other specialty and fine products.
+Carbon Uptake – Algae are extremely efficient photosynthetic organisms.
+The biomass produced in algal systems can be processed and converted into a variety of products, including fuels, chemicals, soil supplements, food for fish, animals and humans, and other specialty and fine products.

 Conversion Into Value-Added Products – Conversion pathways can include thermochemical, electrochemical, photochemical, and microbially-mediated approaches.
 Many also require catalysts or integrated processes to lower the energy needed to drive these systems.
 Via this pathway, wasted carbon can transformed into synthetic fuels, chemicals, plastics, and solid carbon products like carbon fibers.